KidPudel/go-lookup/concurrency.md

 Remember, how goroutine will be blocked when we 1. send to the channel, until we encounter a receive.
 2. Receive from the channel, until we send to it some value.

+In other word, `select` is mechanism to `select` the triggered (first received value from channel) event.

 ```go
 func eventListener(onSendMessage, onQuit) {
 	// listen...